GrappleGQL/gatsby-source-wagtail/README.md

 * GatsbyImageSharpFluid_withWebp_tracedSVG
 * GatsbyImageSharpFluidLimitPresentationSize

-When previewing this page using Wagtail's Preview functionality then the image processing functionality is mocked and  will use the raw source files from Wagtail's media host.
-It should however respect the image dimension constraints.
+When previewing the page using Wagtail Preview, the image processing is mocked and the plugin will use the raw source files from your Wagtail's media host.
+It should, however, respect the image dimension constraints.